Monty Don on Who Do You Think You Are?: Everything you need to know

-Monty Don lives in the Welsh borders, where he works his organic farm.
-His roots, though, are in Middle England, where he was raised in a house built by his great-grandfather.
-“We were very comfortably off,” says Monty.
+Gardeners' World presenter Monty Don was born on 8 July 1955.
+He now lives in the Welsh borders, where he works his organic farm.
+His roots, though, are in Middle England, where he was raised in a house built by his great grandfather.
+“We were very comfortably off,” says Monty at the start of his episode of Who Do You Think You Are?
 “Everything was in its appropriate place, and had always been so.”

 But this “rather permanent, established world broke up” apart in the 1970s when his brother and sister had a serious car crash, and his mother suffered a heart attack.
 To cope with this, Monty says he “exiled” himself from the place he grew up in.
 Tracing his family history is therefore a way to re-connect with his past.
 “It’s personal,” he says of his research.